Traineeships in the legal division

 23-12-2013 Job Opportunity

-The ICRC's Legal Division is offering six paid internships for a period of one year at its headquarters in Geneva.
-The internships start in autumn 2014.
+The ICRC's Legal Division is offering six paid traineeships for a period of one year at its headquarters in Geneva.
+The traineeships start in autumn 2014.

-Applications should be submitted between the 1st and the 30th of April 2014.
+Applications should be submitted to the following e-mail address between the 1st and the 30th of April 2014.
 Any applications submitted outside of this period will not be considered.
-From April 1st, an e-mail address will be posted online, to which all applications should be submitted.
 The selection process will take place between May and June 2014.

 Your application file should include the following elements: